reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 `balance-production-value`, or with `balance-period` using the `production-value` metric, but there is no jobs with positive production value specified.
 To fix the issue, specify at least one job with a positive `productionValue` or simply delete the `balance-production-value` (or `balance-period` with `production-value` metric) objective.

+#### E1610

+`missing anchors in territory objective` error is returned when the `territory` objective is specified without an `anchors` map, or with an empty one.
+The solver does not derive anchors: whatever is supplied in `anchors` is the territory, so an empty map holds no ground for any driver and the objective does nothing.
+To fix the issue, supply a non-empty `anchors` map, or delete the `territory` objective.
+A *partial* map is valid: drivers absent from the map, and drivers mapped to an empty list, simply take no part in the territory.